jainil91210/Cosmos-001/README.md

 ## Crucial Build Notes & Hardware Gotchas

-These are the real lessons learned over 40+ hours of physical prototyping and debugging.
+These are the real lessons I learned over 40+ hours of physical prototyping and debugging.
 Read these carefully before building your own unit:

 1. **The Screw Solder Problem:** When attaching wire leads to the chassis keyboard screws inside the box, you must work incredibly fast with a hot iron.
 Leaving the tip on the screw head for more than 2-3 seconds will melt the clear enclosure instantly.
 2. **The "Enter Key" Shift:** Do not map the final execution 'Enter' trigger to a capacitive touch electrode.
 It is too sensitive, leading to ghost double-triggers that swamp the web socket and waste API credits.
 Use a physical tactile push button instead.